Implications of conformal invariance in momentum space: <TTT>

 where $\a_j$, $j=1,\ldots,5$ are constants.
 If the integrals diverge, the regularisation \eqref{a:scheme} should be used.

 \textbf{Secondary conformal Ward identities.} The independent secondary CWIs are

 where the operators $\Lo$ and $\Ro$ are defined in \eqref{a:L} and \eqref{a:R}.
-The identities denoted by asterisks are redundant, \textit{i.e.}, they are trivially satisfied in all cases and do not impose any additional conditions on primary constants.
-The secondary CWIs lead to which lead to
+The identities denoted by asterisks are redundant, \textit{i.e.}, they are trivially satisfied in all cases and do not impose any additional conditions on the primary constants.
+Furthermore, the transverse Ward identities imply that the right-hand sides of \eqref{e:tttseccwi1} -- \eqref{e:tttseccwi3} vanish.
+The secondary CWIs lead to